 Other price risk arises from the Fund's investments in direct private equity, whose valuation is based on the valuation of the underlying investee fund.
 The fund invests in such financial assets in order to take advantage of their long-term growth.
-All investments present a risk of loss of capital. bcIMC management moderates this risk through careful selection of the investee funds within specified limits.
+All investments present a risk of loss of capital.
+BCI management moderates this risk through careful selection of the investee funds within specified limits.
 All of the investee funds and their underlying investments are subject to the risks inherent in their industries.
 Moreover, established markets do not exist for these holdings, and they are therefore considered illiquid.

-The Fund makes commitments to private real estate funds managed by managers with a strong track record. bcIMC management follows a rigorous investment due diligence process prior to making an investment decisions. bcIMC management considers both qualitative and quantitative criteria in the areas of financial performance, business strategy, tax and legal compliance.
+The Fund makes commitments to private real estate funds managed by managers with a strong track record.
+BCI management follows a rigorous investment due diligence process prior to making any investment decisions.
+BCI management considers both qualitative and quantitative criteria in the areas of financial performance, business strategy, tax and legal compliance.
 The information is obtained from the underlying manager of the investee fund through on-site visits, interviews and questionnaires together with information gathered from external sources.
-Prior to entering into an investment agreement, gathered information is confirmed through reference checks or through bcIMC's standing data and experience.
+Prior to entering into an investment agreement, gathered information is confirmed through reference checks or through BCI's standing data and experience.

-As at December 31, 2015, had the fair value of the investment increased or decreased by 10%, with all other variables held constant, net asset attributable to redeemable units would have increased or decreased by approximately \$8,086,000 of the net assets attributable to redeemable units.
+As at December 31, 2017, had the fair value of the investment increased or decreased by 10%, with all other variables held constant, net assets attributable to redeemable units would have increased or decreased by approximately \$9,917 (2016 - \$9,040) of the net assets attributable to redeemable units.